Get News & Updates Directly To Your Inbox

 Like its villainous sounding name, Syndrome X can be a dangerous risk factor for other chronic conditions, too.
 It is also associated with brain changes and mental deficits in adults and teens.

 More than three million cases are diagnosed in the United States each year, but the good news is it can be prevented and treated.
 You are more likely to have metabolic syndrome if you are overweight or don’t get enough exercise.

-People who have metabolic syndrome often have one or more other factors that may be linked with the condition, including:
+People who have metabolic syndrome often have one or more other factors that may be linked with the condition.
+These include:

-Print this article, and check each risk factor that you have to take in with you:
+Print this article and check each risk factor that applies to you.
+Do you have: